Kikketer/kikketer/README.md

 ## Chris Weed

 I'm a full stack engineer but I absolutely love working the frontend code, user experience and overall feel of the application.
 I'm always building up new and random projects for myself that are typically half-baked or incomplete.
 All public repos are just experiments and playings to learn something new or prove out an idea.
-My "real" work is done in private repos and include
+My "real" work is done in private repos for the companies I work for.
+But here are a few of the fun projects I've worked on in the past as "Just for fun" or "Let me see if I can do X".

 ### LineUp Field Manager